-The cemetery was unused and essentially forgotten once the Southwestern Washington Experiment Station took over the property.
-A Clark County commissioner visited the cemetery in 1966 and, according to an article in The Columbian, observed that "the graves were unmarked and untended.
+By the time the Southwestern Washington Experiment Station took over the property the cemetery was unused and overgrown; essentially forgotten once.
+According to an article in The Columbian, a Clark County commissioner who visited the cemetery in 1966 observed that "the graves were unmarked and untended.
 Nameplates used to identify the dead had rusted away.
 Grass, brush and briers created an impassable jungle."
-CXXXX cxxii "Inclusion of 75 More Acres Asked," The Clark County Sun, June 14, 1946.